-A mechanoreceptor is a sensory receptor which detects the mechanical stimulus of stretch and distortion.
+A mechanoreceptor is a sensory receptor that detects the mechanical stimuli of stretch and distortion.
 It is also known as the tactile receptor.
-In human beings four types of mechanoreceptors are present in the hairless skin: Pacinian corpuscles, Meissner’s corpuscles, Merkel’s cells, and Ruffini endings.
-These types are discussed in detail below.
+In human beings, four types of mechanoreceptors are present in hairless skin: Pacinian corpuscles, Meissner’s corpuscles, Merkel’s cells, and Ruffini endings.
+They are discussed in detail below.

-The afferent neurons carry the signals from the sensory receptors to the dorsal column nuclei, from where the second order neurons carry the message forward to the thalamus.
+The afferent neurons carry the signals from the sensory receptors to the dorsal column nuclei.
+From there, the second order neurons carry the message forward to the thalamus.
 The second order neurons synapse with the third order neurons in the ventrobasal complex.
-These third order neurons deliver the signals to the somatosensory cortex.
-The somatosensory cortex sends appropriate signals via the motor neurons.
+The third order neurons deliver the signals to the somatosensory cortex, which sends appropriate signals via the motor neurons.

-It has also been suggested that the afferents from the Pacinian corpuscle, Meissner’s corpuscle and the Ruffini ending are directly linked to the muscle activation.
+The afferents from the Pacinian corpuscle, Meissner’s corpuscle, and Ruffini ending are thought to link directly the muscle activation.

-There are receptors present in the hair follicle which detect a change in the position of the hair.
-Mechanoreceptors are also present in the hair of cochlea which transmits vibration signals to the brain.
+There are receptors in the hair follicle which detect a change in the hair’s position.
+Mechanoreceptors are also present in the hair of the cochlea, which transmits vibration signals to the brain.

-Baroreceptors are a type of mechanoreceptors present in the large blood vessels.
-They detect a rise in the blood pressure and send the signal to the vasomotor center in the brain.
+Baroreceptors are a type of mechanoreceptor in large blood vessels.
+They detect a rise in blood pressure and send the signal to the vasomotor center in the brain.

-They are rapidly adapting receptors and have a large receptive field.
-Any disruption in their lamellae causes opening of the sodium channels creating an action potential.
-The magnitude of the disruption decides the response.
-For a greater pressure change, a larger impulse is produced.
+They are rapidly adapting receptors with a large receptive field.
+Any disruption in their lamellae causes the sodium channels to open, creating an action potential.
+The magnitude of the disruption dictates the response.
+The greater the pressure change, the larger the impulse.

-However, as mentioned earlier, they adapt very rapidly and the generation of impulses ceases after some time.
-Pacinian corpuscles are present in the skin and the fascia.
-Pancreas also has these corpuscles to detect the vibration changes.
+However, as mentioned earlier, they adapt very rapidly, and impulses are not generated after some time.
+Pacinian corpuscles are present in the skin and fascia.
+The pancreas also has these corpuscles, which detect vibration changes.

-Any physical deformation of the corpuscle generates and action potential; however, they are also very rapidly adapting nerve endings.
-These nerve endings are concentrated in the thick hairless skin such as finger pads and lips.
-Their number declines with an increase in age.
+Any physical deformation of the corpuscle generates an action potential; however, they are also very rapidly adapting nerve endings.
+These nerve endings are concentrated in the thick, hairless skin, such as the finger pads and lips.
+Their number declines with increasing age.

-Merkel’s cells consist of type II fibers and detect sustained pressure and deep static touch.
-They are slowly adapting, unencapsulated and myelinated nerve endings.
+Merkel’s cells consist of type II fibers.
+They detect sustained pressure and deep static touch.
+They are slowly adapting, unencapsulated, and myelinated nerve endings.

-Merkel’s disc or Merkel’s neurite complex refers to a group of Merkel’s cells linked to a single afferent nerve fiber.
-They have a small receptive field and therefore have the ability of two point discrimination.
-They are found in basal epidermis of the glabrous as well as hairy skin and are usually lost in case of skin burn.
+Merkel’s disc, or Merkel’s neurite complex, refers to a group of Merkel’s cells linked to a single afferent nerve fiber.
+They have a small receptive field and, therefore, are capable of two-point discrimination.
+They are found in the basal epidermis of the glabrous, as well as the hairy skin, and are usually lost in case of skin burn.

-Ruffini endings or bulbous corpuscles are type II fibers which detect pressure tension deep in the skin and fascia.
-They are slow adapting, enlarged dendritic endings with an elongated capsule.
-They are responsible for the detection of angle change of the joints up to 3 degrees.
+Ruffini endings, or bulbous corpuscles, are type II fibers that detect pressure tension deep in the skin and fascia.
+They are slow adapting, enlarged dendritic endings with elongated capsules.
+They are responsible for detecting angle changes of the joints, up to 3 degrees.
 They also detect slippage of an object or sustained holding.
-They are most abundantly found around the finger nails.
+They are most abundant around the fingernails.

 Encapsulated Nerve Ending

-Examples of the encapsulated nerve endings are the Meissner’s corpuscle, the Pacinian corpuscle, the Ruffini nerve endings and the neuromuscular junctions.
+Examples of the encapsulated nerve endings include the Meissner’s corpuscle, the Pacinian corpuscle, the Ruffini nerve endings, and the neuromuscular junctions.

 Unencapsulated Nerve Ending

-Unencapsulated nerve endings consist of a terminal neuron which is not surrounded by any other tissue.
-Free nerve endings and the Merkel’s disc are examples of unencapsulated nerve ending.
+Unencapsulated nerve endings consist of a terminal neuron, which is not surrounded by any other tissue.
+Free nerve endings and the Merkel’s disc are examples of unencapsulated nerve endings.

 Free Nerve Ending (FNE)

-A free nerve ending is an unspecialized, unencapsulated nerve ending which usually carries the signal from the body’s periphery to the brain.
-They are frequently found in the skin where they penetrate the dermis and end in stratum granulosum.
+A free nerve ending is an unspecialized, unencapsulated nerve ending, which usually carries the signal from the body’s periphery to the brain.
+They are frequently found in the skin, where they penetrate the dermis and end in the stratum granulosum.